luddite478/noise-learn-model/README.md

 - Docker
 - MLflow server
 - S3 server (required for MLflow)
-- Prefect server (used for orchestrating scripts within flows)
+- Prefect server (used for orchestrating scripts within flows/)
+- Docker registry (To handle remote Prefect flow runs)

 ## Initialization
 To initialize the project, run: